 In this post I describe some of the settings and changes I made to make my Windows 10 and Ubuntu WSL into a fully fledged development environment.
 Here are the settings and tools I use for DevOps/SysOps on Windows.

 The settings I describe here make that I can use tools like git, Ansible, Visual Studio Code, Testinfra and OpenSSH connections as good as possible in my workflow.
-Please share your thoughts, configurations and changes below in the comments, perhaps (likely) I and others can learn from them.

 I have installed Microsoft Win32-OpenSSH (Win32 port of OpenSSH) Client for use with my Yubico YubiKey, as described in “How do I get my YubiKey to work with SSH in Windows 11 and Windows 10?“.
 Before Win32-OpenSSH version 18.104.22.168p1-Beta I had to rely on Git Bash, which is a great tool, but made things more complicated for me (yet another ssh client installed, upgrade broke OpenSSH FIDO/U2F helper, and so on).